 Latin is not the easiest subject a student can choose in that there aren’t too many convenient short cuts.
 It does require a good power of recall and loads of discipline as grammar and vocabulary are committed to memory.
 There will be regular exercises to test this – think Hermione Granger!
 Further, students will practice the type of questions they will face in each of the units; where appropriate, such questions will be assessed according to the guidelines laid down by A level subject examiners.

-Each student will be provided with essential reading material to support their study, either on paper or by way of the subject intranet.
-We also hope to be able to lend students essential grammar books and lexicons for use whilst on the course.
-In addition to their own materials for note-taking, tackling unseens and essay writing, students will be expected to provide their own copies of the set texts (plus they may wish to acquire translations of the whole work) – these are not always the cheapest, although we will aim to use “value for money” editions, designed specifically to be particularly student friendly.
+Each student will be provided with essential reading material to support their study, either on paper or by way of the Google Classroom, including a version of each of the set texts, but will need to provide their own materials for note-taking, tackling unseens and essay writing.
 The college has a Student Support Fund which may be able to help students in financial difficulty.
 Students looking to extend their reading in the subject will be welcome to borrow through College a range of texts and commentaries.
 Subject to their taking place, students of Latin would be invited to join the Classical Civilisation trips to Italy or Greece – these would be of particular interest to students looking to take a Classics‑oriented course at university.
 Such trips cost in the region of £800.

 Where Could It Take Me?

 Latin is widely accepted (and in many cases positively admired) for university entrance whether or not students continue their studies in it or related subjects – in short, it is seen to be an academically challenging subject.
 Whilst there are few, if any, careers which will enable students to make direct use of their Latin, the skills and disciplines needed to succeed in the subject are widely admired by a diverse range of potential employers.